fastlane/docs/docs/actions/build_and_upload_to_appetize.md

-> This should be called from danger
-More information in the [device_grid guide](https://github.com/fastlane/fastlane/blob/master/fastlane/lib/fastlane/actions/device_grid/README.md)
+> This should be called from danger<br>More information in the [device_grid guide](https://github.com/fastlane/fastlane/blob/master/fastlane/lib/fastlane/actions/device_grid/README.md)

 build_and_upload_to_appetize ||